-It was believed that witches had the gift of metamorphosis and that they could transform into cats, the animal associated with the devil.
+It was believed that witches had the gift of metamorphosis and that they could transform into cats – the animal associated with the devil.
 Others were convinced that they could turn into werewolves that wandered at night in search of prey.

 Peasant’s Jobs and Communal Lands

-In the early Middle Ages’ literature, peasants were depicted as superstitious pagans: they were regarded as the socially dangerous, miserable, illiterate, ignorant, thieves with rough customs.
+In the early Middle Ages’ literature, peasants were depicted as superstitious pagans: they were regarded as socially dangerous, miserable, illiterate, ignorant, thieves with rough customs.

 The situation of peasants in the Middle Ages worsened in times of poor or no harvest.
 This could be due to raids, famine, or natural disasters.

-January: the peasant cured the ditches.
+January: the peasants cured the ditches.

-April: he mowed the sheep.
+April: they sheered the sheep.

-July: he reaped the cereals with a sickle.
+July: They reaped cereals with a sickle.

-August: he treated the cereals with the flail.
+August: They treated the cereals with a flail.

-December: he killed the pigs.
+December: They slaughtered the pigs.

 [1.]
 BBC (no date).
-Everyday life in the Middle Ages.
+Everyday Life in the Middle Ages.
 Available from: https://www.bbc.com/bitesize/guides/zm4mn39/revision/6